Preventing, addressing, and working towards reducing chronic homelessness.

 This project is aimed at supporting vulnerable community members who are experiencing homelessness and/or who are at imminent risk of becoming homeless.
 This project includes the continued funding for the Community Navigator position, who works directly with clients and helps them address issues impacting their ability meet their basic needs.
 It also includes project funding to continue supporting Prevention Activities and Client Support Services, including regular mental health counselling.
 Resource packages will provide information to the outreach workers who deliver the youth meals.
 Youth will also gain access to workshops and programming to learn new skills at our 2 teaching farms, retails store, food recovery program, cob oven and commercial kitchen.

-Ladysmith Resource Community Association (LRCA) – Housing Support Services Program
+Ladysmith Resources Centre Association – Housing Support Services Program

 Cowichan Women Against Violence (CWAV) – Homelessness Prevention Program